Here’s a brief history of the times between 1985 – 1991.

 Distinctive writing of Ricks on tape sleeve. soon after this began the next chapter for Underworld signing new record deal. and the rest as they say is History.

-A year later I was back on the road playing bass with D-Influence.
+A year later I was back on the road playing bass with D-Influence and US-3.

 Check out the SX-Polaroids page on this blog for Underworld images from US and Australian tours ’88 and ’89.